altrisi/ScarpetAppTester/README.md

 - Wait for me to have time and will to make it at least work
 - Code it yourself, make a PR, and wait for more instructions

+## Scarpet Docs

+Even though this isn't ready by far, some docs for Test checker apps are already available, you can check those [here](docs/ScarpetDocs.md).